 What do you think AI in Software Testing is?

 AI in software testing is a technique to enhance and automate the testing process.
-It involves using AI-powered testing tools and algorithms like ML and NLP to improve test case generation, execution, analysis, and defect prediction.
+It involves using AI-powered testing tools and algorithms like ML and NLP to improve test creation, test execution, analysis, and defect prediction.

 How Can AI in Software Testing Assist QA Engineers?